daattali/beautiful-jekyll/course-descriptions/DSCI_552_stat-inf-1.md

+---
+title: DSCI 552
-# DSCI 552: Statistical Inference and Computation I
+subtitle: Statistical Inference and Computation I
+---

 ## Short Description
 The statistical and probabilistic foundations of inference, developed jointly through mathematical derivations and simulation techniques.
 Important distributions and large sample results.
 The frequentist paradigm.